Source: US, Oregon in talks about pulling agents in Portland

 The official stressed to The Associated Press that the talks with the office of Democratic Gov. Kate Brown are in the early stages and there is no agreement.
 The official was not authorized to publicly discuss private conversations and spoke on the condition of anonymity.

+Before departing Wednesday for a trip to Texas, President Trump insisted federal troops would not leave Portland until local authorities “secured their city.”

+“Either they’re gonna clean up Portland soon, or the federal government is going up, and we’re gonna do it for them.
+So either they clean out Portland — the governor and the mayor, who are weak — either they clean out Portland or we’re gong in to do it for them,” he said.

 Brown didn’t immediately respond to a request for comment Tuesday.
-Portland Mayor Ted Wheeler’s office also didn’t immediately respond to an email.
+Portland Mayor Ted Wheeler’s office also didn’t immediately respond to an email seeking comment.

-Just a day earlier, the U.S. Marshals Service and Department of Homeland Security were weighing whether to send in more agents.
+The U.S. Marshals Service and Department of Homeland Security were weighing this week whether to send in more agents.
 The marshals were taking steps to identify up to 100 additional personnel who could go in case they were needed to relieve or supplement the deputy marshals who work in Oregon, spokesman Drew Wade said.

 Homeland Security was considering a similar measure with Customs and Border Protection agents, according to an administration official with direct knowledge of the plans who was not authorized to speak publicly about the plans and spoke to AP on condition of anonymity.

-President Donald Trump did not let up on criticizing local authorities in their handling of the protests that began after George Floyd’s death at the hands of Minneapolis police and have grown to include the presence of federal agents in Portland and other Democratic cities.
+The nightly Portland protests began after George Floyd’s death at the hands of Minneapolis police and have grown to include the presence of federal agents in Portland and other Democratic cities.

-The nightly protests often spiral into violence as demonstrators target the U.S. courthouse in Oregon’s largest city with rocks, fireworks and laser pointers and federal agents respond with tear gas, less-lethal ammunition and arrests.
+They often spiral into violence as demonstrators target the U.S. courthouse in Oregon’s largest city with rocks, fireworks and laser pointers.
+Federal agents respond with tear gas, less-lethal ammunition and arrests.

-“We, as you know, have done an excellent job of watching over Portland and watching our courthouse where they wanted to burn it down, they’re anarchists, nothing short of anarchist agitators,” Trump said Tuesday.
-“And we have protected it very powerfully.
-And if we didn’t go there, I will tell you, you wouldn’t have a courthouse.
-You’d have a billion-dollar burned-out building.”
+Trump has praised the agents in Portland and on Wednesday reiterated his criticism of the protesters, calling them “radicals and anarchists.”

 The developments came as the American Civil Liberties Union in Oregon filed a motion alleging that the militarized U.S. agents are attacking journalists and legal observers with riot-control munitions, despite a federal court ordering them to stop.